forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/scanner-commands/dfa.md

     > sfdx scanner:run:dfa --target ".\**\*.cls,!.\**\IgnoreMe.cls" ...

-Evaluate rules against all .cls files below the current directory, except for IgnoreMe.cls.

-Individual methods within a file may be targeted by suffixing the file's path with a hash (#), and a semi-colon-delimited
-	list of method names.
+This example targets individual methods within a file.
+It uses a suffix of the file's path plus a hash (#) and a semi-colon-delimited list of method names.
 This syntax is incompatible with globs and directories.
-E.g.,
+This example also evaluates rules against all methods named `Method1` or `Method2` in `File1.cls`, and all methods named `Method3` in `File2.cls`.

 	$ sfdx scanner:run:dfa --target "./File1.cls#Method1;Method2,./File2.cls#Method3" ...

-Evaluates rules against ALL methods named `Method1` or `Method2` in `File1.cls`, and ALL methods named `Method3` in `File2.cls`.

-Use `--normalize-severity` to output a normalized (across all engines) severity (1 [high], 2 [moderate], and 3 [low]) in addition to the engine specific severity (when shown).
+This example uses `--normalize-severity` to output a normalized severity across all engines in addition to the engine-specific severity.
+Values are 1 (high), 2 (moderate), and 3 (low).
-  Example:

   	$ sfdx scanner:run:dfa --target "/some-project/" --projectdir "/some-project/" --format csv --normalize-severity

-Use `--severity-threshold` to throw a non-zero exit code when rule violations of a specific normalized severity (or greater) are found.
-For this example, if there are any rule violations with a severity of 2 or more (which includes 1-high and 2-moderate), the exit code will be equal to the severity of the most severe violation.
+This example uses `--severity-threshold` to throw a non-zero exit code when rule violations of a specific normalized severity or greater are found.
+When there are rule violations with moderate (1) or high (2) severity, the exit code equals the severity of the most severe violation.
-Example:

     $ sfdx scanner:run:dfa --target "/some-project/" --projectdir "/some-project/" --severity-threshold 2

-Use `--rule-thread-count` to allow more (or fewer) entrypoints to be evaluated concurrently.
+This example uses `--rule-thread-count` so more or fewer entry points can be evaluated concurrently.
-Example:

     $ sfdx scanner:run:dfa --rule-thread-count 6

-Use `--rule-thread-timeout` to increase (or decrease) the maximum runtime for a single entrypoint evaluation.
+This example uses `--rule-thread-timeout` to increase or decrease the maximum runtime for a single entry point evaluation.
+You can increase the timeout from 15 minutes (default) up to 150 minutes.
-Example:

     $ sfdx scanner:run:dfa --rule-thread-timeout 9000000 ...

-Increases timeout from 15 minutes (default) to 150 minutes.

-Use `--sfgejvmargs` to pass JVM args to override system defaults while executing Graph Engine's rules.
+This example uses `--sfgejvmargs` to pass JVM args to override system defaults while executing Graph Engine's rules.
+It overrides the system's default heapspace allocation to 2 GB and decreases the likelihood of encountering an OutOfMemory error.
-Example:

     $ sfdx scanner:run:dfa --sfgejvmargs "-Xmx2g" ...

-Overrides system's default heapspace allocation to 2g and decreases the likelihood of encountering OutOfMemory error.

 ## Demo
 ![DFA Example](./assets/images/dfa.gif)